httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 For a document displayed in a top-level traversable, we can stop here: the document's "site for cookies" is the top-level origin.

-For documents which are displayed in content navigables, we need to audit the origins of each of a document's ancestor navigables' active documents in order to account for the "multiple-nested scenarios" described in Section 4 of {{RFC7034}}.
+For container documents, we need to audit the origins of each of a document's ancestor navigables' active documents in order to account for the "multiple-nested scenarios" described in Section 4 of {{RFC7034}}.
 A document's "site for cookies" is the top-level origin if and only if the top-level origin is same-site with the document's origin, and with each of the document's ancestor documents' origins.
 Otherwise its "site for cookies" is an origin set to an opaque origin.

 Given a Document (`document`), the following algorithm returns its "site for cookies":